Cantonese culture: Teochew woodcarving

-Teochew woodcarving (Jyutping: Ciu4 zau1 muk6 diu1; Traditional Chinese: 潮州木雕) is a distinctive style of woodcarving that originated from the city of Teochew, which is geographically a part of Lingnan but inhabited primarily by the Teochew people, who belong to the non-Cantonese Min branch of Han Chinese.
+Teochew woodcarving is a distinctive style of woodcarving that originated from the city of Teochew, which is geographically a part of Lingnan but inhabited primarily by the Teochew people, who belong to the non-Cantonese Min branch of Han Chinese.
 Despite this, this style of woodcarving is heavily incorporated into various forms of Cantonese crafts.
 It began in the 11th century and became popularized in the late 16th century.
 Many Teochew woodcarving products are plated with gold, commonly seen being decorations for Buddhist temples or ancestral halls.